 What is the Come & Try BMX

-Northern BMX Club are running a Come & Try BMX event, in the carpark west of the main start/finish area.
+Northern BMX Club are running a Come & Try BMX Challenge, in the carpark west of the main start/finish area.
 They will supply bikes and a fun course, or you are wlecome to bring your own.
 No licence, no fee, any age, including kids.
 You can also try a short timed sprint, with the top performers going head to head on the main course (time tbc but probably around the start of the A/WA races).
 You can use any bike for this.
 Note there is no Come & Try for road racing this time.

 What is the course like?